-“After bringing shō into improvised music, I feel I understand the unique Japanese traditional musical perspective more clearly.
-The sound of shō, which sustains the soft eruption of cluster sounds, is very different from the musicality of piano or guitar, which is efficient for playing rhythmic or melodic passages.
+“After bringing shō into improvised music, I feel I understand the unique Japanese traditional musical perspective more clearly", says Junichi Usui - a musician who employs improvisation as one of his creative expressions.
+"The sound of shō, which sustains the soft eruption of cluster sounds, is very different from the musicality of piano or guitar - efficient for playing rhythmic or melodic passages.
 When improvising music in the context of ‘Western music’, the performer tries to express their distinctive character by utilizing diverse timbres to expand their expressive world-view.
-However, due to the structural limitations of the instrument, it is very difficult for shō players to perform fast passages, change the timbre, or dynamically increase or decrease the volume of the instrument.
+However, due to the structural limitations of shō, it is very difficult for shō players to perform fast passages, change the timbre, or dynamically increase or decrease the volume of the instrument.
 I wanted to change that, and explored non-traditional performance techniques such as a trill, preparation on instrument, and effect pedals.
-However, I get voices such as ‘the timbre is beautiful’ or ‘it’s mystical’ from the audience – the same reaction when I play gagaku”.
+However, I get reactions from audience members such as ‘the timbre is so Japanese’ or ‘it’s mystical’ from the audience – the same reaction when I play Gagaku.”

 Usui laughs and tells me of similar experiences while touring with shō.
 “The audience took my music as ‘meditation’ when I improvised with shō in New York.
 In Italy, the prevalent comments were something along the lines of ‘mystical instrument from the Far East’, in Malaysia ‘an instrument, along with sakura, Fujiyama, and samurai, which reminds of Japanese culture’, and in Indonesia ‘a spiritually powerful instrument which can alter the atmosphere of the space’.
 It seems that the audience projects their distinct images of Japan onto the sounds of the shō.”